-Albania: Electricity imports and competition rules, Slovenian GEN-I complaint dismissed10.
-February 2016. / SEE Energy News
+Albania: Electricity imports and competition rules, Slovenian GEN-I complaint dismissed, SEE Energy News

 Albania have an ongoing electricity import dependency, imports are being realized for covering of losses of OSHEE distribution operator.
 As an electricity importer country Albania attracts the presence of major electricity traders in SEE region.
 Slovenian power trader GEN-I is one of the most active in SEE region and in Albania.
 Recent complaints of GEN-I on the breach of competition rules were rejected by relevant authority, the Competition council.